The wake-up call

 It happens that haying as well as kitchen work is done in much heat.
 Suppose we find out about bad things that kitchen heat can do after we have stayed in the sun or kitchen too long for what is good for us.
 Then our first priority had better be to get out of there to save ourselves, even with scalds and burns or other damages that make life on the outside harder than it might have been if we had heeded pertinent cues and stayed away from there in the first place.

-It is also good to understand that after limited cult experiences a monk or nun may get wiser about bad things of a quite limited repertoire, However, life demands more of many than that, and a little action might be good also.
+It is also good to understand that after limited cult experiences, a monk or nun may get wiser about bad things of a quite limited repertoire, However, life demands more of many than knowledge of bad things.
+It is better to stay attuned to the favourable sides to life.

 Frog-making: A few Walrus examples

-Some sayings by former Self-Realization Fellowship, SRF, insiders telling of their previous experiences; cult criteria from a site by Rick Ross come first, and are followed by remarks that pertain to SRF.
+Some anonymous, former Self-Realization Fellowship insiders have described their previous experiences as cultish.
+Below, cult criteria from a site by Rick Ross come first, and are followed by remarks that pertain to SRF.
 Those remarks are in brackets:

 "Reporter" found these cult marks in SRF: "Tell people they are part of an elite group (like the religion for the new age).